geekscrapy/misp-batchobjects/README.md

 This file contains column headers for ALL objects in the 2.4.103 release of MISP To generate a CSV file of the updated object fields use ```gen_def_csv.sh```

+# Custom objects + fields
+MISP allows custom objects to be created for an instance - this means that scripts (like this one) usually need a reference to be provided the object json which provides the schema for the object.
+To do that in this tool use the ```--custom_objects``` flag with the argument set to your custom objects directory.
+This can be a directory of objects much like https://github.com/MISP/misp-objects/tree/master/objects (this is how the all.csv file is created)

 # --help
 ```
 usage: batch_objects.py [-h] (-e (int|uuid) | -i Badstuff ...) [-d [0-4]] -c